askmadsen/project-portfolio/README.md

 # Project Portfolio

-A collection of my academic and personal projects in computer science, showcased through a GitHub Pages site.
+A curated collection of my academic and personal projects in computer science, showcased through a GitHub Pages site.

+## About

+This repository contains a range of projects demonstrating my skills and learning journey in computer science.
+Projects include academic coursework (Python exercises, data structures, algorithms) as well as personal explorations in web development, machine learning, and other domains.
+The portfolio is hosted as a [GitHub Pages site](https://askmadsen.github.io/project-portfolio/) for easy browsing and demonstration.

 ## Project Structure